agormp/sumt/README.md

 Type of summary tree (pick one option):
-  --con                 majority rule consensus tree --all                 majority rule consensus tree with all compatible bipartitions
+  --con                 majority rule consensus tree --all                 majority rule consensus tree with all compatible bipartitions added --mcc                 Maximum Clade Credibility (MCC) tree.
+The MCC tree is determined by
-                        added
-  --mcc                 Maximum Clade Credibility (MCC) tree.
-The MCC tree is
-                        determined by inspecting tree samples and selecting the tree that has the highest product of clade frequencies (= highest sum of log of clade frequencies).
+                        inspecting tree samples and selecting the tree that has the highest product of clade frequencies (= highest sum of log of clade frequencies).
 The MCC tree is therefore a tree that has been observed in the pool of tree samples, differing from the consensus tree which typically does not match any individual sample.
 NOTE 1: only meaningful if input trees are estimated using clock model.
                         NOTE 2: by default, the MCC tree uses the rooting of the specific tree sample.
 This will often (but not always) correspond to the bipartition where the root is most commonly found in the input trees.
   --mbc                 Maximum Bipartition Credibility (MBC) tree.
-The MBC tree is
+The MBC tree is similar
-                        similar to the MCC tree but counting bipartitions instead of clades, i.e. ignoring rooting (two input trees can have the same set of bipartitions, but be rooted in different locations).
+                        to the MCC tree but counting bipartitions instead of clades, i.e. ignoring rooting (two input trees can have the same set of bipartitions, but be rooted in different locations).

+Estimation of branch lengths (pick one option):
+  --noblen              Do not set branch lengths (only the topology and branch- or clade-
+                        support of the summary tree are estimated).
+  --biplen              Set branch lengths in summary tree based on average for
+                        corresponding leaf bipartitions:each branch in tree corresponds to a bipartition of the leaves into two groups.
+Branch lenghts are set to the mean of the length of thecorresponding bipartition across all input trees.
+  --meandepth           set node depth for each clade to mean node depth observed for that
+                        clade among input trees (and branch lengths are then based on these depths).
+Warning: option is intended for input trees estimated using a clock model.
+It requires that all clades in the summary tree have been observed in the input trees, and may fail for some rootings.NOTE: mean is computed across trees where the specific, monophyletic clade is present, and may therefore be based on very few (down to one) values.
+NOTE 2: may result in negative branch lengths.
+  --cadepth             'Common Ancestor depth'.
+Same as option '--height ca' in
+                        treeannotator.
+Uses all trees in input set when determining node- depths.
+For a given clade: (1) Find the most recent common ancestor of the leaves in that clade in each of the input trees.
+(2) Compute node-depth of clade as the mean of the depths of these MRCAs.
+This is different from --meandepth where only trees with that exact clade are included when computing the mean.
+Warning: option is intended for input trees estimated using a clock model.
+It requires that all clades in the summary tree have been observed in the input trees, and may fail for some rootings.

 Rooting of summary tree:
   --rootmid             perform midpoint rooting of summary tree